Moroccan Jews: Religious observance

 Many Rabanim have passed through and sojourned in Morocco leaving behind great influence.
 In 2008, a project to preserve Moroccan Torah and the words of its Ḥakhamim was initiated.
-DarkeAbotenou.com was created by a few members of the Toronto Sephardic Community; devoting their time and effort to increasing global awareness of the customs and laws that Jews of Morocco live with every day.
-Daily emails are sent in both English and French containing the customs, laws, and traditional liturgy of both the French and Spanish parts of Morocco.
+DarkeAbotenou.com was created members of the Toronto Sephardic Community, devoting their time and effort to increase global awareness of the customs and laws that Jews of Morocco live.
+Daily French- and English-language emails are sent which contain the customs, laws, and traditional liturgy of Morocco.
 This daily publication is currently broadcast in both English and French.

 Liturgy

 The observer of a typical Moroccan Jewish prayer service will note the presence of Oriental motifs in the melodies.
 However, unlike the tunes of Eastern rites (Syrian, Iraqi, etc.), which were influenced by Middle Eastern sounds, Moroccan Jewish religious tunes have a uniquely Andalusian feel.
 Furthermore, just as Eastern liturgical melodies are organized into Maqams, Moroccan liturgy can be classified by Noubas.
 The Moroccan prayer rite itself is also unique among Sephardic customs.
 The Moroccan nusach has many unique components but has also incorporated numerous Ashkenazic customs due to the country's proximity and exposure to Europe.
 Some customs of the Moroccan nusach include: